 The members of the Academic Affairs Council are appointed by virtue of their position in the organization.
 These profiles are nominated based in their dedication, motivation and holds administrative positions as per the organizations chart and are responsible for the day to day operations of SUC.
 The AAC members are appointed, removed, renewed or terminated by the Chair of the Executive Council on recommendation of the Vice Chancellor.
-AAC constitutes of Vice Chancellor, Dean-School of Business, Dean-School of IT, Dean-Student Affairs, DYASS & Registrar, Director of Marketing and Creative Communication, Dy.
-Director / Head - Public Relation & Government Relations.
-If the apt individual is not available inside the organization therefore a recruitment is recommended.
+AAC constitutes of Vice Chancellor, Dean (School of Business and Information Technology), Dean - Student Affairs,

+Director - Marketing and Communication, Director - Learning Resources, Deputy Director - Academic Support Services/University Registrar, Deputy Director- Government and Public Relations.
+If the apt individual is not available inside the organization, in that case recruitment is recommended.